sunilkhadka139/LLM_Powered_AI_Framework_For_Semantic_Energy_Data_Search/Pair Programming Log.md

 Example: "Please give me weather information in Arizona in 2015.
 What open data should I look at"

+Our goal is not to make sure 100% accuracy, but we want to use the right question to test whether RAG and LLM does a good job.

+If the accuracy is not good, redo the above 3 types using Gemini.

 **4. April 10, 2024**
 ![unnamed](https://github.com/sunilkhadka139/LLM_Powered_AI_Framework_For_Semantic_Energy_Data_Search/assets/33605314/c2b84ba2-0326-4cdb-9bfb-9405ccb5f8b6)